Orlík nad Vltavou: Etymology

-The name is a diminutive of the Czech word orel (i.e. 'eagle').
+The name Orlík is a diminutive of the Czech word orel (i.e. 'eagle').
 Orlík was a common name for medieval castles built on a rock, because they resembled an eagle sitting on its nest.

 Geography

 Orlík nad Vltavou is located about 22 km north of Písek and 58 km southwest of Prague.
 It lies mostly in the Benešov Uplands.
 The highest point is the hill Chlum at 502 m above sea level.
 The municipality lies on the shores of the Orlík Reservoir, built on the Vltava River.

 History

 The first written mention of Orlík is a document from the period 1230–1251, when customs duties were collected on the Vltava River near Orlík, which was only a small wooden castle at that time.
 Until 1357, Orlík was a royal property; then it was owned by various noble families.
 In 1719, it was inherited by the Schwarzenberg family, who owned it until 1948.